 Israel says it is cutting off its electricity supply to Gaza

-JERUSALEM (AP) — Israel says it is cutting off its electricity supply to Gaza.
-The full effects of that are not immediately clear, but the territory’s desalination plants receive power for producing drinking water.
+JERUSALEM (AP) — Israel announced Sunday it is cutting off its electricity supply to Gaza.
+The full effects were not immediately clear, but the arid territory’s desalination plants receive power for producing drinking water.

-Sunday’s announcement comes a week after Israel cut off all supplies of goods to the territory to over 2 million people.
-It has sought to press Hamas to accept an extension of the first phase of their ceasefire.
+Israel last week cut off all supplies of goods to the territory of over 2 million people, in an echo of the siege it imposed in the earliest days of its war with Hamas.
+It seeks to press the militant group to accept an extension of the first phase of their ceasefire.
 That phase ended last weekend.
 Israel wants Hamas to release half of the remaining hostages in return for a promise to negotiate a lasting truce.

-Hamas has pressed to start negotiations on the ceasefire’s more difficult second phase instead, which would see the release of remaining hostages from Gaza, the withdrawal of Israeli forces and a lasting peace.
+Hamas instead wants to start negotiations on the ceasefire’s more difficult second phase, which would see the release of remaining hostages from Gaza, the withdrawal of Israeli forces and a lasting peace.
 Hamas is believed to have 24 living hostages and the bodies of 35 others.

-The militant group on Sunday said it wrapped up the latest round of ceasefire talks with Egyptian mediators without changes to its position, calling for an immediate start of the ceasefire’s second phase.
+The militant group — which has warned that cutting off supplies to Gaza would affect the hostages as well — said Sunday it wrapped up the latest round of ceasefire talks with Egyptian mediators without changes to its position, calling for an immediate start of the ceasefire’s second phase.

+Israel has said it would send a delegation to Qatar on Monday “in an effort to advance the negotiations” around the ceasefire.

-Gaza has been largely devastated by the war, and generators and solar panels are used for some of the power supply.
+The coastal territory and its infrastructure have been largely devastated by the war, and generators and solar panels are used for some of the power supply.
+The electricity cut also could affect water pumps and sanitation.

+Israel has faced sharp criticism over cutting off supplies to Gaza.
+“Any denial of the entry of the necessities of life for civilians may amount to collective punishment,” the United Nations human rights office said Friday.

+The International Criminal Court said there was reason to believe Israel had used “starvation as a method of warfare” when it issued an arrest warrant for Prime Minister Benjamin Netanyahu last year.
+The allegation is also central to South Africa’s case at the International Court of Justice accusing Israel of genocide.

 The ceasefire has paused the deadliest and most destructive fighting ever between Israel and Hamas, sparked by the Hamas-led attack on southern Israel on Oct.
 7, 2023.
 The first phase allowed the return of 25 living hostages and the remains of eight others in exchange for the release of nearly 2,000 Palestinian prisoners.